Constitution of the BMW Motorrad Club Central

 1.6.
 The Committee may form sub-committees under its control and which shall be chaired by a member of the Committee to assist with any task of the Club requiring additional expertise or help.

 2.1.
-The Chairperson shall chair General Meetings and Committee Meetings and oversee the proper management of the Club.
+The President shall chair General Meetings and Committee Meetings and oversee the proper management of the Club.

 2.2.
-The Chairperson or his selected representative(s) shall represent the Club as required and shall maintain links with BMW Clubs Africa, BMW SA, and other organisations contemplated in clause 3.3 Article 1.
+The President or his selected representative(s) shall represent the Club as required and shall maintain links with BMW Clubs Africa, BMW SA, and other organisations contemplated in clause 3.3 Article 1.

 2.3.
-The Chairperson may act on behalf of the Committee in urgent situations, advising them as soon as possible thereafter.
+The President may act on behalf of the Committee in urgent situations, advising them as soon as possible thereafter.

 3.1.
-The Vice-Chairperson shall assist the Chairperson with the running of the Club paying particular attention to administrative matters, and shall act for and on behalf of the Chairperson in his absence.
+The Vice-President shall assist the President with the running of the Club paying particular attention to administrative matters, and shall act for and on behalf of the President in his absence.

 3.2.
-In the event of the Chairperson vacating office for any reason, the Vice-Chairperson shall become Chairperson until the end of the current term of office of the Chairperson.
+In the event of the President vacating office for any reason, the Vice-President shall become President until the end of the current term of office of the President.

 4.1.
 The Secretary shall take and distribute minutes of all meetings of the Committee and of General Meetings, and keep a record of all minutes.